Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

 \subsubsection{Single material woven composite prediction results}

-For single-material woven composite, we compare our proposed Neural Network framework with three baseline models described in Section~\ref{sec:baseline}.
-To compare the prediction between different Machine Learning frameworks, we compare the prediction accuracy and their prediction duration, as shown in Table~\ref{tab:BDP_single}.
-From the results, we conclude that: \begin{enumerate} \item Woven-GA gives the highest prediction accuracy over all models.
+For single-material woven composite, we compare our proposed Machine Learning framework with three baseline models described in Section~\ref{sec:baseline}.
+To compare the prediction between different Machine Learning frameworks, we compare the prediction accuracy and duration, as shown in Table~\ref{tab:BDP_single}.
+From the results, we show that: \begin{enumerate} \item Woven-GA gives the highest prediction accuracy for all models.
 However, since it is a heuristic searching algorithm, it will take more than one hour for each prediction, and such searching needs to be repeated every time we use it.
 Also, the performance of heuristic searching largely depends on the data sample.
-Thus Woven-GA is a costly method and will not be considered. \item For the rest Deep Neural Network-based models, as the models are learned through training-predicting, it takes much less time for each prediction.
-Compared to Woven-Decoder and Woven-GAN, we notice that our PCNN has significantly reduced the prediction error to around 2\% for $E_1$ and $E_2$.
-Thus, our PCNN gives the best overall prediction compared to all baseline models. \end{enumerate}
+Thus Woven-GA is a costly method and will not be considered. \item For the rest of the Deep Neural Network-based models, as the models are learned through training-predicting, it takes much less time for each prediction.
+Compared to Woven-Decoder and Woven-GAN, our PCNN has significantly reduced the prediction error to around 2\% for $E_1$ and $E_2$ giving the best overall prediction compared to all baseline models. \end{enumerate}